intfoundation/intchain-docs/docs/concepts/1-general-concepts.md

 - **Staking.** Similar to the INT token in the INT Chain 3.0, the INT token will be used as a staking token to secure the IPBFT blockchain.
 - **Transaction Fee.** The INT token will also be used to pay fees for all transactions in the INT Chain network.

+## Inflation And Deflation

+The max supply of INT is 1 billion.
+Only 0.9 billion was initialized (contain the burned), and the left 0.1 billion will be mined in 5 years.

+Half of the block fee was burnt to 0x0000000000000000000000000000000000000001.

 ## Staking Rewards